On this page

 Multiple signals can be enabled within this grouping.
 Each challenge type has its own list of available standard signals that can be rated.

 Later we will discuss points, which lets you define how each reviewer scored signal points weigh against others within this factor grouping.
 You can then define how the factor grouping weighs against the other groupings.

 Subscores are separate scores that exist apart from the Qualified Score.
 Their purpose is to allow you to map different signals to different subscores so that you can structure the learnings gained from each challenge assessed.
-For example, you may create a React based coding challenge and map the Passed Unit Tests (% solved) to the "React" subscore.
+For example, you may create a React based coding challenge and map the Unit Test Accuracy (accuracy) to the "React" subscore.
 Later on, you might issue a React based Q&A challenge and map the correct answers score to React.

 The value of a subscore has no affect on how the Qualified Score gets calculated.
 They are completely independent.

 By mapping different subscores, you can track separate values about the competency and job fitness objectives you wish to measure.

 When enabling signals on the "Signals" tab, by default at least one subscore will be associated with that signal.
 You are not forced to use this subscore, it is simply added by default to make it easier for common cases.

 When configuring subscores, you have full flexibility in assigning which signals get mapped to which subscore.
 For Q&A challenges, you can even map specific questions to a subscore – which can be very useful if you have designed a set of questions that focus on various subjects.

 You can select from pre-defined subject areas to create a subscore.
 Highly popular subjects are presented for you, and you can also search the full list.

 Currently only pre-defined subjects can be selected as a subscore.
 We may add the ability to create custom subscores later, but currently are restricting to a pre-defined list in an attempt to create consistent structure.
 If there is an item missing from the list that you wish to target, please reach out to us and we can work on adding it to the list.